bytecodealliance/rustix/README.md

    libraries on Unix-family platforms, and [`windows-sys`] for Winsock2 on Windows, and is portable to many OS's.

-The linux-raw backend is enabled by default on platforms which support it.
+The linux_raw backend is enabled by default on platforms which support it.
 To enable the libc backend instead, either enable the "use-libc" cargo feature:

 ```toml